 When completing the FAFSA application, a student is required to enter his or her Social Security Number (SSN).
-Students should enter the name and the SSN that is printed on his or her Social Security card.
+Students should enter their name and the SSN that is printed on their Social Security card.
 If you have recently changed your name, you must update your name with the Social Security Administration.
-To update your name with Columbia College, submit a Name Change Request Form, available in the forms section of CougarTrack.
+To update your name with Columbia College, submit a Name Change Request Form, available in the forms section of MyPortal.